vmchale/madlang/README.md

 To use it, just try

 ```
- $ madlang --input fortune-teller.mad
+ $ madlang run fortune-teller.mad
 ```

 You can do `madlang --help` if you want a couple other options for debugging.

 ### Syntax Highlighting

 Syntax highlighting for the DSL is provided in the vim plugin [here](http://github.com/vmchale/madlang-vim).
-You'll have to do `:set syntax=madlang` the first time you run it but everything else should work out of the box.:
+It includes integration with [syntastic](https://github.com/vim-syntastic/syntastic).